 Unlike a chronic cough, a cough caused by allergies and hay fever is temporary.
 You may only experience the symptoms of this seasonal allergy during specific times of the year, when plants are first blooming.

 Additionally, seasonal allergies can trigger asthma, and asthma can cause coughing.
 When a person with common seasonal allergies is exposed to an allergen, tightening airways can lead to a cough.
 Shortness of breath and chest tightening may also occur.
-Find out why hay fever coughs are typically worse at night and what you can do to ease them.

 Viruses or bacteria can cause bronchitis, or it can be the result of allergies.
 The first type, acute bronchitis, typically ends after several days or weeks.
 Chronic bronchitis, however, can linger for months, possibly longer.
 It may also return frequently.